 Marilyn Brant: Marilyn is a NY Times & USA Today bestselling author of contemporary fiction.
 She’s written several Austen-inspired novels, including According to Jane, which won RWA’s Golden Heart Award; Pride, Prejudice & the Perfect Match & its sequel Perfect Bet; and her new Mirabelle Harbor series.

 Jack Caldwell: Jack, one of the few men in the genre, combines his love of Austen with his passion for historical fiction, with the occasional foray into farcical humor.
-His numerous novels include Pemberley Ranch, Mr. Darcy Came to Dinner, and The Plains of Chalmette: a Story of Crescent City.
+His numerous novels include Pemberley Ranch, The Three Colonels, Mr. Darcy Came to Dinner, and The Plains of Chalmette: a Story of Crescent City.

 Catherine Curzon: Catherine is a historian of 18th century royalty who occasionally channels that quintessential rogue, George Wickham.
 Her books, Life in the Georgian Court, Kings of Georgian Britain, The Crown Spire and The Star of Versailles, are available now.